olliefr/ofr-scratchpad/cloud-brands.md

 ## Container orchestration

-* [Docker Swarm](https://docs.docker.com/engine/swarm/) is a native container orchestration solution from [Docker, Inc](https://www.docker.com/).
+* [Docker Swarm] is a native container orchestration solution from [Docker, Inc][Docker].
 * [Kubernetes] is an open-source system for automating deployment, scaling, and management of containerized applications.
-* [k3s](https://k3s.io/) is a highly available, certified Kubernetes distribution designed for production workloads in unattended, resource-constrained, remote locations or inside IoT appliances.
+* [k3s] is a highly available, certified Kubernetes distribution designed for production workloads in unattended, resource-constrained, remote locations or inside IoT appliances.
 Optimized for ARM.
 * Apache [Mesos] is a *distributed systems kernel*.
 It allows to program against the datacenter like it’s a single pool of resources (RAM, CPU, etc).
 It provides functionality that crosses between IaaS and PaaS.
-    * D2iQ [MesoSphere](https://d2iq.com/solutions/mesosphere/dcos) offers a commercial solution on top of Apache Mesos.
+    * D2iQ [MesoSphere] offers a commercial solution on top of Apache Mesos.
     * [DC/OS] (the Distributed Cloud Operating System) by D2iQ.
 They also provide a commercial version of it. is an open-source, distributed operating system based on the Apache [Mesos] distributed systems kernel.
 DC/OS manages multiple machines in the cloud or on-premises from a single interface; deploys containers, distributed services, and legacy applications into those machines; and provides networking, service discovery and resource management to keep the services running and communicating with each other.

     * [Marathon] is a production-grade container orchestration platform for DC/OS and Apache Mesos.
-* [HashiCorp] [Nomad] is a cluster manager and resource scheduler.
-Containers, VMs, individual applications, etc...
+* [Nomad] by [HashiCorp] is a cluster manager and resource scheduler.
+It can manage containers, VMs, individual applications, etc...
 * Amazon [ECS] elastic cloud service (not Kubernetes).
 Offers Fargate service which figures out the provisioning automatically, only container images have to be provided by the customer.

 ## Service discovery